Thursday, March 28, 2024

-Jesus Died on a Cross
+Easter Week - Jesus Suffered and Died on a Cross

-Jerusalem - some think this is Golgotha
+(Jerusalem - some think this is Golgotha)

-Jesus died on a cross.
 He died as he lived; viz., below the bottom rung of the honor-shame ladder.
 Jesus, the Supreme Somebody, was viewed as a nobody, and killed as a nothing.

 "Jesus was executed in the manner regularly reserved for insurrectionists."
+(N.T.
+Wright, Jesus and the Victory of God, 148)

 "Christianity alone among the world religions claims that God became uniquely and fully human in Jesus Christ and therefore knows firsthand despair, rejection, loneliness, poverty, bereavement, torture, and imprisonment.
 On the cross, he went beyond even the worst human suffering and experienced cosmic rejection and pain that exceeds ours as infinitely as his knowledge and power exceeds ours.
 In his death, God suffers in love, identifying with the abandoned and godforsaken."
 (Keller, The Reason for God, 29-30)